IEEEBerkeley/hope-www/labs/charger/schematic.rst

   However, you'll need to use a dedicated integrated circuit to drive the gate high.

+  If you choose this option, find the NMOS and gate driver IC yourself.

 How do you want to protect your charger?
 (If you're new to PCB design, you may want to avoid the PMOS and NMOS options for now.)
+Remember, you must pick one type of protection.
 What parts did you choose and why?

 DC-DC Converter